 ENVIRONMENTAL MODELS

 Along with astrodynamic constants, mathematical models have been derived to compute effects on measurements, as well as effects on the equations of motion.
-Unless otherwise specified, the international community uses models recommended by the IERS (www.iers.org) for the Earth environment.
+Unless otherwise specified, the international community uses models recommended by The IERS (www.iers.org) recommends models for the Earth environment, which are usually used.
+For other bodies there is no general source.

 ANTENNA TYPES